-Currently, I am Editor of Rock and Ice, Ascent and Gym Climber magazines.
+Currently, I am the Editor-in-Chief of Ascent and Gym Climber magazines for Pocket Outdoor Media, and an Editor-at-Large for Climbing magazine.
 I live and work in the mountains of Carbondale, Colorado, with my wife and two children.
-Current projects include a novel and a non-romanticized book on moving through the mountains.

-My writing has appeared in The New York Times, Huffington Post, The Scotsman, Happy Hipocrite, Greyrock Review, Continental Philosophy Review, Counter Culture, Sierra Nevada Review, Rock and Ice Magazine, U.K. Climbing, The Baltimore Post Examiner, Journal for Cultural and Religious Theory, among many others.
-I've collaborated with the BBC on a few occasions.
+My writing has appeared in The New York Times, Huffington Post, The Scotsman, Outside, Adventure Journal, Happy Hipocrite, Greyrock Review, Vol. 1 Brooklyn, Ascent, Continental Philosophy Review, Counter Culture, Sierra Nevada Review, Rock and Ice Magazine, U.K. Climbing, The Baltimore Post Examiner, Journal for Cultural and Religious Theory, among many others.